h6s-dev/h6s/website/docs/table/get-started.md

 ## Get Table Instance

-`useTable` hooks are the most important functions and everything in Calendar.
+`useTable` hooks are the most important functions and everything in Table.
 These hooks return almost everything you need to construct a table.

 ```ts
 import { useTable } from '@h6s/table'